Homepage > Education and Learning > Schools > Find a School > School Search

 The pupils who have sensory needs have an adapted curriculum and use additional resources to support their needs.

-All our pupils have access to all equipment within our School environment.
+All our pupils have access to appropriate equipment within our School environment.

 Link to accessibility plan